Every minute counts during a stroke.

-Bristol Regional Medical Center are regional leaders in stroke care.
+Bristol Regional Medical Center are regional leaders in superior stroke care.

-Through telemedicine capabilities at Bristol Regional, EEG brain wave strips can be received by phone, allowing stroke experts to begin diagnosing and considering treatment options before a patient arrives.
-Wellmont’s experienced physicians rely on several advanced diagnostic tools to evaluate strokes.
+Through telemedicine capabilities at Holston Valley and Bristol Regional, EEG (electroencephalogram) brain wave strips can be received from EMTs remotely.
+This allows stroke experts in the hospital to begin diagnosing the condition and considering treatment options before a patient arrives.

 With dedicated areas for stroke patients staffed by exceptional physicians, nurses and specialists, Wellmont offers a compassionate environment for recovery and rehabilitation after a stroke.

 The Appalachian Regional Stroke Center Network is a group of "stroke-ready" hospitals.
-Each member hospital follows treatment protocols based on the guidelines from several national organizations.
+Each member hospital follows treatment protocols based on the guidelines from several national organizations, including:

-This network of advanced care and expertise means patients in the Tri-Cities region – including the most rural areas of Northeast Tennessee and Southwest Virginia – can receive effective stroke care quickly.
+This network of advanced care and expertise means patients in the Tri-Cities region – including the most rural areas of Upper East TN and Southwest VA – can receive effective stroke care quickly.

-Because lifestyle significantly impacts a person's risk of having a stroke, many people can easily reduce their stroke risk factors by following some simple guidelines.
+Because lifestyle significantly impacts a your risk of having a stroke, you can easily reduce their stroke risk factors by following these basic guidelines:

 You clicked on a link that will cause you to leave myWellmont.

 For security purposes you will be signed out.